Part 1: MOSFETs and the Skywater130 standard cells

 - How to simulate it, including your own design.

-- How to fulfil the application process and make your own application should you wish.
+- How to fulfill the application process and make your own application should you wish.

 Project 5.1: Simulate your design inside Caravel